hcientist/OnlinePythonTutor/v3/docs/project-ideas.md

 Think about how annotations can "clean up" such a big and hairy visualization.

-## Authoring environment for programming exercises and quizzes
+### Authoring environment

+With a proper authoring environment,
 Online Python Tutor visualizations could become a basis for annotated examples, programming exercises, and quizzes.

 **Annotated code visualizations**: